 Once we have set up a pool of water, we can run the simulation for multiple ticks like so:

-The graph below shows how the concentrations change over 1000 ticks in a solution of 1% AD, 0.5% A and 0% D when 0.01% ADase is added.
+This graph shows how the concentrations change over 1000 ticks in a solution of 1% AD, 0.5% A and 0% D when 0.01% ADase is added.

 The hydrolysis of AD into A and D has a rate constant (k1) of 0.6.
 If the reaction were to occur spontaneously, this would result in 60% of AD in the pool breaking down in each tick of the simulation.
 However, since this reaction requires an enzyme to catalyse it, the rate is multiplied by the amount of AD bound the enzyme.
-I've defined the amount of AD bound to the enzyme at any given moment as:
+This equation shows how I defined the amount of AD bound to the enzyme at any given point in time.

-Where [AD] is the concentration of AD, i.e. the amount of AD divided by the volume of the solution.
-The km is a constant associated with each enzyme, which determines its affinty for its substrates.
+Here [AD] is the concentration of AD, i.e. the amount of AD divided by the volume of the solution.
+The km is a constant associated with each enzyme, which determines its affinity for its substrates.
 The amount of AD bound is actually slightly less in the simulation as AD competes for the enzyme binding site with A and D.

 The reverse reaction is more complicated as it depends on two substrates.
 The equation is essentially the same, but is limited by whichever substrate is the least bound to the enzyme.
 This is a bit of a cheat, but simplifies things and stops reaction rates becoming vanishingly small when many substrates are involved.